|Start Weight:||(05 Feb 15) 163.0 lb|

 |Current Weight:||(10 Nov 16) 161.2 lb|

-49 years old in Colorado.
-Started using Fatsecret in Feb 2011 and went from about 183 lbs to a low of 146.
-Took Feb-Mar 2013 off from tracking food and am back on track again April 1.
-The heaviest I've ever been was 194 lbs and I was normally around where I started using Fatsecret at 183 lbs.
-At 5' 7 1/2" according to BMI I should be under 155 to not be overweight.
+51 years old in Colorado.
+I started using Fatsecret in Feb 2011 and went from about 183 lbs to a low of 146 in the summer of 2012.
+I lost the weight by strictly counting calories (weighing ever gram of food I eat).
+The heaviest I've ever been was 194 lbs and my average as an adult was around 183 lbs.
+At 5' 7 1/2", according to BMI, I should be under 155 to not be overweight.

-Started training in late June 2013 to run a 1/2 marathon in September.
-Doing it mainly just to see if increasing my running times will finally get rid of my belly fat that I've had my entire (literally) life.
-That has always been my goal--to have a flat stomach.
+I started training in late June 2013, and ran my first 1/2 marathon in September.
+Did it mainly just to see if increasing my running times would finally get rid of my belly fat that I've had my entire (literally) life.
+That has always been my goal--a flat stomach.
 Which is something I've never had.
 And I will do it.
 I've run for 30 years now and when I've gotten my weight down below 150 my wife says I look gaunt.
 But I still have a lot of belly fat and I want a flat stomach.
-So I'm hoping this 5:2 Fast diet and long running will help that.
-If not, I'll have to try something else.
-It may be that the Blood Type Diet is correct and I have to go vegetarian for a while.
-Don't know what sounds worse that that.
-But I will get a flat stomach and if that's what it takes, I'll try that.
+They say there's no way to spot reduce fat so the only way I know to get rid of the belly fat is to keep losing overall fat.